The Dust Coda

 The Dust Coda are a four-piece British rock band residing in London, England.
 The band are signed to Earache Records and were founded in 2013 by Australian-born vocalist John Drake and guitarist Adam Mackie.
 The rhythm section consists of drummer Scott Miller and bassist Tony Ho (who succeeded Ollie Keeler in 2016).

-Their track "Rock N Roll" was part of the 2020 Earache Records compilation Earache Presents: The New Wave Of Rock N Roll.
-Their album Mojo Skyline reached No. 27 on the UK Albums Chart.
+The Dust Coda's track "Rock n Roll" was part of the 2020 Earache Records compilation Earache Presents: The New Wave of Rock n Roll, prior to their signing with the record label later that year.
+Their album Mojo Skyline, the first released on Earache Records, reached No. 27 on the UK Albums Chart in 2021.
+In 2023, their album Loco Paradise became their second UK Top 40 album and achieved a #1 spot in the UK Rock & Metal Chart.

 History

 The Dust Coda's first release was their The More It Fades EP, which came out in 2016 and features the single "The More It Fades", an acoustic version of "The More It Fades" and a live version of "Sweet Love Is Gone" recorded at Astral Studios.
 The band's debut studio album, The Dust Coda, was self-released in November 2017.

 The Dust Coda saw Planet Rock radio airplay of their singles "Breakdown" and "Weakness", on both the A-list in 2021 and the B-list in 2017, and Wyatt Wendels' New Rock Show, respectively, and a video premiere of their single "Let Me Go" via Planet Rock's webpage.
 They were nominated for Best British Album (Mojo Skyline) and Best British Single ("Limbo Man") for Planet Rock's The Rocks 2021 Awards (having previously been nominated for Best New Band as part of Planet Rock Radio's The Rocks awards in 2017 and named as one of Planet Rock's 'Ones To Watch').
 The first single from their album Mojo Skyline, "Limbo Man", was added to the B-list on Planet Rock Radio in November 2020, and the "Limbo Man" music video was also premiered via Planet Rock's webpage.
 "Limbo Man" was also featured in Classic Rock Magazine's 'Tracks Of The Week'.
 Their single "Weakness" appeared in Classic Rock Magazine's online poll for Greatest Rock Song of the 21st Century.
 Their song "Demon" was recently selected to be played on Sir Elton John's Apple Music Beats 1 show Rocket Hour, and the song was added to his 'Elton John: Loves' Spotify playlist, which highlights new music.
 On 12 December, their new single "Limbo Man" received airplay on BBC Radio 2 via The Rock Show with Johnnie Walker.

 The Dust Coda have performed across various British rock festivals, including Planet Rockstock, Winter's End, Ramblin' Man Fair, Steelhouse Festival and Hard Rock Hell.

-They have supported bands such as Black Stone Cherry, British Lion (formed by Iron Maiden's Steve Harris) and The Dead Daisies.
+They have supported bands such as Black Stone Cherry, British Lion (formed by Iron Maiden's Steve Harris) and the Dead Daisies.